lenasterg/buddypress-block-activity-stream-types-ls/readme.txt

 == Changelog ==

 = 0.6 =
-* Total rewritten for Buddypress 2.x.
-Use of settings API.
+Complete rewritten by lenasterg for BuddyPress 2.x

 = 0.5.2 =